 These are products or business units with a high market share in a slow-growing industry.
-These units typically generate cash in excess of the amount needed to maintain the business.
+These units typically generate cash above the amount needed to maintain the business.

-Dogs are units with low market share in a mature, low growth industry.
+Dogs are units with a low market share in a mature, low-growth industry.
 These units typically "break even," generating barely enough cash to maintain the business's market share.
 Many investors choose to sell off dogs.

 3. Question marks

 Also called “problem children,” question marks operate in a high-growth market yet maintain a low market share.
 They could potentially gain market share, become stars, and then become cash cows.
 Question marks should be analyzed carefully to determine whether they are worth the investment required to grow market share.